Tummy time: Implementation

 Tummy time is recommended to be practiced from birth, first in short sessions of three to five minutes, two to three times a day.
 As babies grow more receptive towards the sessions, they can be extended and performed more frequently.
-The World Health Organisation advises that infants under one year of age who are not yet mobile should experience tummy time for at least 30 minutes per day across sessions.
+The World Health Organization advises that infants under one year of age who are not yet mobile should experience tummy time for at least 30 minutes per day across sessions.
 Supervision by a parent or caregiver is important during tummy time so that the infant's position can be monitored and to encourage social interaction.
 Babies who are unaccustomed to frequent tummy time sessions may cry or show noncompliance when it is first introduced, however enjoyment may be increased by providing stimulating objects during sessions, such as preferred toys and videos.

 Tummy time may also be used to stabilize the neck in torticollis, and to address hypertonia associated with Down syndrome.

+Infants with these developmental disabilities often present with decreased muscle tone in their upper and lower extremities.
+An early intervention of tummy time, beginning at 2-4 months, has shown to have greatest effects on motor development.
+Especially in infants with Down Syndrome or CP, their bodies are weak and may be unable to perform the typical milestone tasks.
+If tummy time is implemented early, motor skills will improve, allowing a better performance in sitting up independently, progressing to standing up and eventually walking.

+In society today, the use of technology is advancing not only for social use, but also for healthcare.
+The use of early intervention Physical Therapy such as tummy time in infants is crucial for their development.
+However, it is not also easy.
+First time parents may feel uneasy or anxious to put their baby in a prone position, especially with the stigma that babies do not like the tummy time position.
+To put those first time parents at ease, they can use their phone or computer to meet with their pediatrician to ensure that their baby and the environment is safe.
+Mobile phones are widely accessible and is a great tool that can be used to communicate with the primary care doctor.

-Although sleeping in the supine position without sufficient tummy time may change the physical appearance of the head through plagiocephaly and consequently promote developmental delays, regardless of these effects, it is essential that infants are placed to sleep on their back due to the risk of SIDS.
+Although sleeping in the supine position without sufficient tummy time may change the physical appearance of the head through plagiocephaly and consequently promote developmental delays, regardless of these effects, it is essential that infants are placed to sleep on their back, because of the risk of SIDS.